rocketman1243/MAPFW_research_data/README.md

 In this repository you can view the data and maps used to produce the following paper:

 Bestebreur, T. (2020).
 Analysis of the influence of graph characteristics on MAPFW algorithm performance. _TU Delft Repository_.

-Note that the maps contain placeholder locations for the start, end and waypoints.
-These locations are randomly selected, so they are overwritten when an algorithm actually solves the problem.
-The configuration you see here is a random selection of locations.

-For more info on this, be sure to read the paper!